bjoydeep/ai-agentic/README.md

     1. Each team uses them and creates their applications under `compose`.
     1. In the example above, the application is called `app1`.
     1. Likewise there could be `app2` etc that uses different compostion of agents.
+    1. Needless to mention all things related to application are under `compose`.
+Therefore Langgraph compostion, AgentState defintion etc should all be here as they are application specific